Last updated 22 March 2022

 Of course, it goes without saying that nobody can come close to Queen when reproducing any of their songs, especially this one.
 And there are plenty of covers out there that range from the decidedly average and uninspiring to the downright bizarre and awful.
 But there are also lots of beautifully arranged, excellently performed and cleverly interpreted versions too.

 So in this post I wanted to share a long list of cover versions that I’ve found, divided into rough subsections to keep similar types together.
-I’ve compiled them into a big Youtube playlist as well (ending with a few minor covers of the album’s closing track, God Save The Queen).
+I’ve compiled them into a big Youtube playlist as well, sorted so that the most popular videos are at the top.
+Or if you’re feeling brave, put it on Shuffle and see what comes up!

 So buckle in for a long selection, and see which versions you like best!